-- (F) The OWHA President shall notify all parties to the protest as soon as the hearing date is set.
-This notice shall inform the parties of the time, place and date of the hearing. - (G) To defend against a protest a team must: - (1) prepare a rebuttal in writing. - (2) file the rebuttal with the OWHA President within 48 hours of receiving the protest. - (H) If the protest is based on a game official's interpretation of the rules, the team against whom the protest is filed need not defend against the protest.
+- shall inform the parties of the time, place and date of the hearing. - (G) To defend against a protest a team must: - (1) prepare a rebuttal in writing. - (2) file the rebuttal with the OWHA President within 48 hours of receiving the protest. - (H) If the protest is based on a game official's interpretation of the rules, the team against whom the protest is filed need not defend against the protest.
 The protest committee (as per ARTICLE ELEVEN (D) of the By-Laws) will hear the matter on the strength of the protest submission, with both teams and the game officials present. - (I) Protests at Provincial Championships must be dealt with at the time of the protest.